makerdao/mips/MIP41/mip41.md

 Depending on the Core Unit's Budget Implementations, this Subproposal may include a technical state change to remove control of the Budget Implementations from the offboarded Facilitator.

 The proposal parameters are:
-* Minimum feedback period: 1 month
+* Minimum Feedback Period: 1 Month.
-* Minimum frozen period: 1 week
+* Minimum Frozen Period: 1 Week.

 Once a Subproposal passes, the MIP Editor or Governance Facilitators modify the Core Unit's entry specified by removing the Facilitator's name and information, and their Commitment.